Carlmundo/W2-Plus/README.md

 	- Worms Armageddon: Brummie, Cad, Cyberworms, Drill Sergeant, Finnish, Formula One, Geezer, Irish, Jock, Kidz, Rasta, Redneck, Rushki, Russian, Stooges, Team 17 Test, The Raj, Thespian, US Sports, Whoopsie
 	- Worms World Party: Danish-2, Dutch-2, French-2, Italian-2, Spanish-2, Swedish-2, Polish-2 (Poland CD exclusive)
 - Updated the Soundbank Editor with a working version
-- Basic Discord Rich Presence to show whether you're in the menus or in-game
+- Discord Rich Presence to show whether you're in the menus or in-game
+- Automatically sets the graphics to their maximum level

 *This option does not work when the "Spanish (Latin America)" language is installed.